 The Parties to this Memorandum will work collaboratively to develop a schedule for completion of major tasks including development of the Proposed Action, BA, BiOp(s), Draft EIS, and Final EIS.
-The Parties shall make a concerted effort to meet anticipated milestone dates with the understanding that regular meetings will be established with Parties to this Memorandum, including stakeholders as identified.
+The Parties shall make a concerted effort to meet anticipated milestone dates with the understanding that regular and ongoing meetings will be established with Parties to this Memorandum, as well as other interested parties.
 Further, the Parties to this Memorandum agree that issues shall be swiftly resolved and that policy decisions shall be made quickly and efficiently.
-In the near-term, Parties to this Memorandum will develop a list of actions to potentially be analyzed in the alternatives development process, and draft an outline for the BA that will be reviewed by the agency directors.
+In the near-term, Parties to this Memorandum will develop a list of actions to potentially be analyzed in the alternatives development process, and draft an outline for the BA that will be reviewed by the agency directors and managers for the Public Water Agencies.